West London · Punjabi community · record shops and vinyl retailers

 Read full SumUp Solo reviewSouthall (Ealing) Punjabi business context

 The largest Punjabi Sikh community in the UK outside the Midlands.
-Around 76 percent of Southall residents identify as Asian or Asian British (2021 Census).
+Southall is one of the most heavily South Asian towns in the country, with a majority Asian or Asian British population.
 Often called "Little Punjab".

 Densest trading hubs: Broadway (South Road), King Street, High Street.
 Postcode range: UB1 – UB2.